970758296/learngit/readme.txt

-this is my first file to learn git. git is very good.
+my first file to learn git.
+git is good.